What Is Friable and Non-Friable Asbestos Material?

 Notably, friable ACM is often flaky and crumbles easily – even when it’s new.
 On the other hand, non-friable ACM is usually uncrushable.
 Yet, these materials can become dangerous over time through normal age and outside damage.
 For instance, asbestos-containing automotive brakes cannot crumble by the human hand, but can through abrasive grinding activities

-In many states, officials categorize asbestos based on the condition of the fibers at the time of manufacturing.
+In many states, officials categorize asbestos based on what the condition of fibers is at the time of manufacturing.